 And if volunteers are the unsung heroes of our sector, then even more heroic and unsung are the volunteer managers who coordinate their shifts, manage timetables and ensure volunteers are trained and equipped to do their roles.

 Many volunteer managers will tell you that one of the toughest and most time-consuming parts of their role is attracting and retaining volunteers.

 Finding volunteers to support vital roles is one challenge but the key to great volunteer management is empowering volunteers and giving them the tools to do their roles well.
 This creates successful and passionate communities who will spread your message far and wide.

-Here are some of our top tips to successfully recruit and retain valuable volunteers.
+Here are our four top tips for how to attract and retain volunteers.

 Once you have successfully recruited a new volunteer, make sure they have the correct training and support as they start their new role.

 Introduce them to the team, give them an induction to the company, and generally make sure they feel welcomed into the organisation.
 Currently, that may look like a welcome video call introducing them to key contacts and ensuring they know who to contact if they need support.